SimonBoothroyd/smee/README.md

 conda activate smee
 ```

-The environment will include all development dependencies, including linters and testing apparatus.
+The environment will include all example and development dependencies, including linters and testing apparatus.

 Unit / example tests can be run using: